rabbitmq/cluster-operator/INSTALL.md

 ## Configuring Service Type (Optional)

-Our operator allows you to specify what kind of Kubernetes Service is provisioned for your RabbitMQ cluster.
-The default type is ClusterIP.
-You can find the detailed explanation of different Kubernetes Service types [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)
+Since both the Rabbitmq Operator and Service Broker are deployed in Kubernetes, you can take advantage of the configurability of the Kubernetes Service objects that expose these components.
+The default type is ClusterIP, but you can find out how to configure other Kubernetes Service types [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)

+To change Service type, specify the service type you want for the following:

+### Operator
+In the Operator manifest (`manifests/operator.yaml`):
+- locate the ConfigMap object in the manifest
+- locate the `SERVICE` key within the `data` section of the ConfigMap
+- replace the value of `TYPE` from `ClusterIP` to either `NodePort` or `LoadBalancer`.
+Please note, ExternalName is currently **NOT** supported.

+### Service Broker
+In the ServiceBroker manifest (`manifests/servicebroker.yaml`):
-If you wish to change the Service type, you can change it in our operator manifest (`manifests/operator.yaml`):
+- locate the Service object in the manifest

-Replace the value of `SERVICE:TYPE` from `ClusterIP` to either `NodePort` or `LoadBalancer`.
-Please note, ExternalName is currently not supported.
+- replace the value of `spec.type` from `LoadBalancer` to either `NodePort` or `ClusterIP`.
+Please note, ExternalName is currently **NOT** supported.

 ### Configure Service Annotations (Optional)